For more information contact:

 - Sending additional notices and making telephone contacts.

 NOTE: When a receivable is collected 150 days or more past the due date, the Bursar’s Office charges the vendor department a collection fee of 25 percent of any monies collected.
 The collection fee charge appears on the department’s account details in Workday.
 See BPPM 30.07 and the applicable Workday reference guides (Contracts and Receivables; Revenue).

 - Reporting the account to the credit bureau.

 - Referring the account to an outside collection agency.

 - Referring the account to the Attorney General’s Division for action.

-Before referring an account to an outside collection agency or seeking redress through the court system, the Collection Area notifies the vendor department.
+Before referring an account to an outside collection agency or seeking redress through the court system, the Bursar’s Office notifies the vendor department.
 NOTE: The contracted collection fee for first-time outside agency referrals is 33 1/3 percent of monies collected.
 The collection fee for second-time outside agency referrals and legal action accounts is 40 percent of monies collected.
 The department is responsible for paying this fee.